Jeremiad: Origins and usage

-The use of jeremiad in American culture
+Use in American culture

-The Puritans of New England emigrated to Americas with the intention of building a "City upon a Hill" in America, which was to be a model above all for England.
-This theme, related to the Sermon on the Mount, goes back to the governor of the first New England colony, John Winthrop.
-Even the second generation of Puritans was accused in the sermons of that time of no longer fulfilling the required role model function.
-Among other things, moral violations were cited as evidence.
-The sermons then increasingly portrayed the wrath of God at the transgressions of the New Englanders; Bad harvests and Indian wars were interpreted as harbingers of the impending Last Judgment.
-The American jeremiad thus became a reflection of social tendencies with the aim of pointing out and correcting undesirable developments and pursuing the ideal of the "Holy Commonwealth", which the Puritans had striven for.

-The jeremiad was a favourite literary device of the Puritans, and was used in prominent early evangelical sermons like "Sinners in the Hands of an Angry God" by Jonathan Edwards.
+The jeremiad was a favorite literary device of the Puritans, and was used in prominent early evangelical sermons like "Sinners in the Hands of an Angry God" by Jonathan Edwards.
 Besides Jonathan Edwards, such jeremiads can be found in every era of American history, including John Adams, Thomas Jefferson and James Fenimore Cooper.
-The Jeremiad shows a self-image as a religiously motivated economic and political experiment being under constant threat.

-The term has also found use in American literature, since the expectation of parousia, which has been linked to America since the Puritans, increasingly appears to many writers as an illusion in view of the social reality.
+The term has also found use in American literature.
 Works by Norman Mailer (The Armies of the Night), Thomas Pynchon (The Crying of Lot 49), Nathanael West (The Day of the Locust) and Hubert Selby (Last Exit to Brooklyn) were interpreted as jeremiads, as were older works of American literature such as Herman Melville's The Confidence-Man or William Faulkner's Southern literature.

-Authors from Gildas to Robert Bork have had this label hung on their works.
+The works of Gildas and Robert Bork have also been described as jeremiads.
 Extending that tradition in a reflective vein is the autobiographical work of freed American slave Frederick Douglass, who lamented the moral corruption that slavery wrought on America – from both a Jeffersonian and Christian tradition.